Part VI (FAQ 11f).

 © 2000, 2001, 2002, 2006 Tom Sloper.
 All rights reserved.
 May not be reprinted without express written permission of the author.

-Disclaimer: Some of the ideas in this article may have been originated by mah-jongg scholar Michael Stanwick.
-My thanks to Mr. Stanwick for his excellent research.
+Some of the ideas in this article may have originated with mah-jongg scholar Michael Stanwick.
+Props to Mr. Stanwick for his excellent research.